edaplayground/eda-playground/README.md

-Use this project to file issues, request features, and add wiki documentation for Playground.
+Use this project to file issues, request features, and add wiki documentation for EDA Playground.